The Broken Promise That Cooked Everyone — Modern Paraphrase | nocap.bible

 "You refused to proclaim liberty to your brothers and neighbors?
 Fine.
 I proclaim liberty to you — liberty to the sword, to pestilence, and to famine," declares the Lord.
 "I will make you a horror to all the kingdoms of the earth."

 Read that again.
 They wouldn't give freedom, so God "freed" them — freed them from His protection.
 Handed them over to war, disease, and starvation.
 The irony is devastating.
-No cap, this is God saying: you wanted to play games with Freedom?
+No cap, this is God saying: you wanted to play games with ?
 Here's what freedom without me looks like.

 "The men who broke my Covenant — who did not keep the terms of the agreement they made before me — I will make them like the calf they cut in two and passed between its parts."